 Have a Safari Scavenger Hunt

-Hide stuffed animals around the house, with monkeys hanging from the light fixtures, lions hiding in the houseplants, make binoculars out of toilet paper rolls, a safari vest out of a paper bag and go exploring.
+Hide stuffed animals around the house—with monkeys hanging from the light fixtures and lions hiding in the houseplants, for example—make binoculars out of toilet paper rolls and craft a safari vest out of a paper bag, and go exploring!

 Have a Home Spa Day

-Soak your feet in the tub for a pedi, paint your nails, cut up cucumbers and make a kid-friendly greek yogurt mask.
+Soak your feet in the tub for a pedi, paint your nails, and make a kid-friendly greek yogurt mask (complete with cold cucumbers for your eyes!).
 Bonus, let your kids brush and style your hair (just make sure scissors are safely stowed).
-This is one staycation activity that might be almost as much fun for us as it is for them!
+This is one staycation activity that might be almost as much fun for us as it is for them.